mattg317/dashboard_example/README.md

   ![class group bar graph](Images/class_chart2.png)

-  * University bar graph had a more reasonable amount of vales so only one chart was needed.
+  * University bar graph had a more reasonable amount of values so only one chart was needed.

   ![university bar graph](Images/university_chart.png)

-* For the additional dashboard the data this time is combined used `groupby()` with and aggregation to change it from using pivot tables.
+* For the additional dashboard the data this time is combined using `groupby()` with and aggregation to change it from using pivot tables.

 * The rest of the charts are made using [Seaborn](https://seaborn.pydata.org/) which is a data visualization library based on matplotlib.